-Indiscriminate and excessive use of antibiotics without prescription in Bangladesh requires strict regulation to prevent outbreak of drug-resistant diseases, Neely Kaydos-Daniels, country director, U.S. Centers for Disease Control and Prevention (CDC) said on Wednesday.
+Indiscriminate and excessive use of antibiotics without prescription in Bangladesh requires strict regulation to prevent outbreak of drug-resistant diseases, Neely Kaydos-Daniels, Country Director, U.S. Centers for Disease Control and Prevention (CDC) said here on Wednesday.

 She said misuse of antimicrobials in different parts of the world is responsible for emergence of antibiotic-resistant "superbugs" that has been causing deaths to many people.

 Besides, use of antibiotics is common in livestock and animal feed in Bangladesh that creates further threat to public health, she added.

 Ms Daniels said this at a media briefing on the "Centres for Disease Control and Prevention (CDC) Programmes and Partnerships with Bangladesh", hosted by the US Embassy in Dhaka at the American Centre in the city.